taguniversal/digital_blockchain_patents/README.md

 ---

 ## 🔍 Why This Matters
 Conventional blockchains are bloated, consensus-bound, and online-only.
 **Digital Blockchain** is different:

 - 🛰️ No need for satellites, time servers, or global consensus
-- 🧱 Blocks can exist **offline**, embedded in **paper currency** or **POS devices**
+- 🧱 Blocks can exist **offline**, embedded in **paper currency**, **POS devices**, or **sensor networks**
 - ⚡ Designed for **instant settlement** between devices — from supercomputers to IoT chips
+- 🌐 **FSR** enables secure, clockless, mesh-based radio networking without centralized infrastructure
+- 🧠 **MKSTORM** introduces field-coherent memory: deterministic identity, time ordering, and access across distributed sensors
 - 🛠️ Suitable for **central banks**, **point-of-sale manufacturers**, and **defense-grade embedded systems**

-This tech represents a **new category of blockchain infrastructure**, merging the digital and physical realms.
+This tech represents a **new category of blockchain infrastructure**, merging the digital and physical realms — not just storing state, but actively synchronizing reality.

 ---
 ## 📄 Patent & Research Documents
 All documents are stored in the `docs/` folder for easy access and download:

 | File Name | Description |
 |-----------|-------------|
 | [mkrand_article.pdf](https://taguniversal.github.io/digital_blockchain_patents/mkrand_article.pdf) | **Hardware-Native Blockchain: Enabling Secure, Stateless Digital Currency for a Post-Crypto Era**.
 This document summarizes the architecture and use-cases for MKRAND and PSI-Indexed currency as a practical alternative to traditional consensus-based proof-of-inconvenience blockchains. |